 8a-3.
-Prohibit Discrimination on the Basis of Sexual Orientation or Gender Identity
+Prohibit Discrimination based on Sexual Orientation and Gender Identity or Expression

 Federal law does not ban workplace discrimination against gay and lesbian employees, and only some states have enacted workplace protections for these employees.
-Although an increasing number of US companies have explicitly banned discrimination on the basis of sexual orientation or gender identity in their equal employment opportunity (EEO) statements, many still do not.
+Although an increasing number of US companies have explicitly banned discrimination on the basis of sexual orientation and gender identity or expression in their equal employment opportunity (EEO) statements, many still do not.
 Shareholder proposals on this topic ask companies to change the language of their EEO statements in order to put in place anti-discrimination protection for their gay and lesbian employees.
 In addition, proposals may seek disclosure on a company's general initiatives to create a workplace free of discrimination on the basis of sexual orientation, including reference to such items as support of gay and lesbian employee groups, diversity training that addresses sexual orientation, and non-medical benefits to domestic partners of gay and lesbian employees.